feathersui/feathersui-starling/documentation/help/markdown/extending-themes.md

 Because `MetalWorksMobileTheme` is a subclass of `StyleNameFunctionTheme`, the style provider returned by `getStyleProviderForClass()` is a `StyleNameFunctionStyleProvider`.
 We learned about this type of style provider in [Skinning Feathers components](skinning.html).
 It allows us to specify combinations of style names and functions to provide multiple skins for the same type of component.

-We call `setFunctionForStyleName()` and pass in a “custom-button” style name (you can use any string that you want, as long as it is unique to your app) and a reference to our `setCustomButtonStyles()` function that we defined earlier.
+We call `setFunctionForStyleName()` and pass in a "custom-button" style name (you can use any string that you want, as long as it is unique to your app) and a reference to our `setCustomButtonStyles()` function that we defined earlier.

 That's all we need to add to the theme.
 Next, let's make a little tweak to the code that creates our special button: